-The School of Public Health has more than 40 faculty teaching undergraduate and graduate courses, engaging in service and conducting research.
+The School of Public Health has more than 20 faculty teaching undergraduate and graduate courses, engaging in service and conducting research.
 Most of our faculty have open-door policies.
 So if you are looking for mentoring, research involvement, community service or guidance, you can often find it within the School of Public Health.
-Our faculty reside in departments representing the core disciplines of public health:
+Our faculty reside in departments representing core disciplines of public health:

 - Biostatistics & Epidemiology

 - Health Policy, Management and Leadership

-- Occupational and Environmental Sciences

 - Social and Behavioral Sciences